Understanding Security Cameras

 Some of the more unique cameras available to consumers typically serve a specific purpose.
 License plate cameras for residential communities , explosion proof cameras on industrial oil rigs or military bases, thermal cameras to detect trespassers on private property…these all use advanced technology to specialize in a specific type of detection.

-Explosion Proof cameras are not designed to withstand an explosion but rather, they are designed not to cause an explosion.
+The Explosion Proof camera is designed does not cause explosions.
+Many people assume that they are designed to withstand an explosion.
 Made with enclosures that prevent sparks from igniting the gas or dust in the environment and certified by the ATEX and UL standards.
 The enclosures can either contain any internal explosion within the camera using inert gases or the housing can be strong enough to prevent an internal explosion from escaping outwards.

 Thermal imaging cameras use infrared energy to create thermal images.
 Thermal cameras can detect humans from up to 9 miles away with thermal imagery.
 Even at night, intruders can be easily detected, despite dark clothing or camouflage.